 Downtown Greens

 If you love gardening and are interested in beautifying our community, this program is for you.
-Downtown Greens is an urban gardening program.
+Downtown Greens is an urban gardening program that serves as a community garden, agricultural education center for youth, and an advocate for sustainability.
 Come volunteer with us and help make Fredericksburg beautiful!

-Commitment Level Needed: Sign up for specific events on MyUMW.
+Commitment Level Needed: Sign up for specific events on MyUMW and @coarumw on Instagram!

 Food Justice